-Credit risk is originated by the possibility of specific losses arising from non-fulfilment of all or part of the financial obligations contracted with the Bank by its clients.
+Credit risk is originated by the possibility of specific losses arising from non-fulfilment of all or part of the financial obligations contracted with the Bank by its customers.

-The organisation of the credit-risk function at Banco Santander Portugal is specialised in the light of client typology, throughout the entire risk-management process, between portfolioed clients (made-to-measure or personalised treatment), and standardised or mass-treatment clients (not portfolioed).
+The organisation of the credit-risk function at Banco Santander Portugal is specialised in the light of the customer typology, throughout the entire risk-management process, between portfolioed customers (made-to-measure or personalised treatment), and standardised or mass-treatment customers (not portfolioed).